FAQs

 I paid for my items, now what?

 At Woody Auction, we're able to pack and ship most auction items.
 We package invoices in the order which they were paid.
-Once your items have been packages and shipping is determined, we will send you a second invoice via LiveAuctioneers for the materials and shipping charges.
+Once your items have been packaged and shipping is determined, we will send you a second invoice via LiveAuctioneers for the materials and shipping charges.
 Alternatively, Woody Auction accepts credit card payments over the phone at 316-747-2694.

 How much does it cost to ship my items?